mollymadden/one-good-street-frontend/README.md

 #### Visitors

 * Visitors can view the Home, About, Library of Care Things, Media and Events, Contact us, Find us on Facebook and Sign up pages.
-Visitors can also list items on the Library of Care Things.

 * Visitors can view the home page to get a quick summary about what the website its about.
 * Visitors can view the about page to understand the purpose and aim of One Good Street.